Christina Black: Women's

 Team Black won their first event of the 2021–22 season, The Curling Store Cashspiel, going undefeated to claim the title.
 They also reached the final of the Atlantic Superstore Monctonian Challenge, losing to the Andrea Crawford rink.
 In November, the team once again went undefeated to win the Tim Hortons Spitfire Arms Cash Spiel, defeating former teammate Jennifer Crouse in the final.
 At the 2022 Nova Scotia Scotties Tournament of Hearts, Team Black won all three qualifying events, winning the provincial title and securing their spot at the 2022 Scotties Tournament of Hearts.
 At the Hearts, Black led her rink to a 5–3 record in the round robin, which was enough to qualify for the championship round.
-Along the way, she scored victories over higher seeded teams such as Alberta's Laura Walker and Manitoba's Mackenzie Zacharias.
-She also defeated British Columbia, which was being skipped by former teammate Mary-Anne Arsenault.
+Along the way, she scored victories over higher-seeded teams such as Alberta's Laura Walker and Manitoba's Mackenzie Zacharias.
+She also defeated British Columbia, which was skipped by her former teammate Mary-Anne Arsenault.
 In their championship round match against Northern Ontario's Krista McCarville, Team Black got down 9–1 before coming back to make the game 9–8, eventually losing 11–8.
 This eliminated them from the championship.

-The Black rink began the 2022–23 season at the inaugural PointsBet Invitational where they lost to Kelsey Rocque in the opening round.
+The Black rink began the 2022–23 season at the inaugural PointsBet Invitational, where they lost to Kelsey Rocque in the opening round.
 They bounced back immediately in their next event, however, winning the New Scotland Clothing Women's Cashspiel in a 6–4 final over Tanya Hilliard.
 At the 2022 Tour Challenge Tier 2 Grand Slam of Curling event, the team went undefeated until the semifinals where they were defeated by Jessie Hunkin.
 Through November and December, they qualified for three straight finals.
 After losing to the Kaitlyn Lawes rink, skipped by Selena Njegovan, in the final of the 2022 Stu Sells 1824 Halifax Classic, they once again defeated Jennifer Crouse at the Tim Hortons Spitfire Arms Cash Spiel and then beat Marlee Powers in the final of the Bogside Cup.
 At the 2023 Nova Scotia Scotties Tournament of Hearts, Team Black won both the A and B events to earn two of the three spots in the playoffs.
 They then beat the Hilliard rink 9–4 in the semifinals to claim their second consecutive Nova Scotia Scotties title.
 This qualified the team for the 2023 Scotties Tournament of Hearts in Kamloops, British Columbia where they again went 5–3 through the round robin.
 This qualified them for a tiebreaker where they stole in an extra end to upset the Lawes Wild Card rink.
 In the championship round, they again stole in an extra to beat Ontario's Rachel Homan rink before losing to Northern Ontario's McCarville in the seeding game.
 They then fell 9–4 to Team Canada's Kerri Einarson in the 3 vs. 4 game, settling for fourth.